red-rj/sessions/README.md

 Tested on Windows 10 and Kubuntu 18.04

+Feel free to open an issue or contact me if you want to share some feedback. :)

-## Aims and goals:
+## Features:

-- Be UTF8 safe, specially on Windows
+- UTF8 safe storage on Windows
 - ...

 ## ToDo